MG4 Electric Review 2026: Is It Worth It? | Chinese Cars Asia

 In-cabin storage is thoughtful: a useful centre console bin, door pockets that hold a 1-litre bottle comfortably, and a wireless charging pad beneath the infotainment screen on SE Long Range and above.
 USB-A and USB-C ports feature front and rear.

-7. Safety Ratings
+Safety & Euro NCAP Ratings

-The MG4 Electric earned a 5-star Euro NCAP rating in 2022, with strong scores across all categories:
+The MG4 Electric earned a 5-star Euro NCAP rating in 2022, with strong scores across all categories: Adult Occupant Protection (84%), Child Occupant Protection (78%), Vulnerable Road Users (74%), and Safety Assist/ADAS (81%).

 Standard safety equipment includes autonomous emergency braking (AEB), lane departure warning, lane-keep assist, driver attention monitoring, rear cross-traffic alert, blind-spot monitoring, and adaptive cruise control across all variants.
 This is a comprehensive package that many rivals reserve for higher trim levels.